stevegolton/Teensy3.1_FreeRTOS/README.md

 # TeensyFreeRTOS
-Bare metal FreeRTOS for the Teensy 3.1.
+Minimal FreeRTOS for the Teensy 3.1.

 The bare metal code was taken pretty much verbatim from [this tutorial](http://www.seanet.com/~karllunt/bareteensy31.html).
 I strongly recommend reading this tutorial as it's very well written and contains an extraordinary amount of information.
 I would also recommend taking some time to read through the code as it is very well commented and provided me a great insight into how the MCU works.